Skip to main content

 Complex and dynamic drum beat

 This example demonstrates how Flow can generate a complex and dynamic drum beat using different parts of the kit.
-The drum beat consists of four parts that work together to create a rich and varied rhythm:

 Part 1 lays down the basic rhythm with the kick and snare.